The Planning Process

 This page provides parents with an overview of what your student is doing to prepare for his/her study abroad experience.
-Remember, letting your student do this work themselves (with your help as requested) is important to ensure a positive learning experience, and provides adequate preparation for them to manage these issues while abroad.
+Remember, letting your student do this work themselves (with your help if they ask for it) is important to ensure a positive learning experience, and provides adequate preparation for them to manage these issues while abroad.

 "Helicopter Parent" - a term for a person who pays extremely close attention to his or her child, particularly at educational institutions.
-They are so named because, like a helicopter, they hover closely overhead, rarely out of reach, whether their child needs them or not.
+They're name that because, like a helicopter, they hover closely overhead, rarely out of reach, whether their child needs them or not.
 Parental over-involvement is a recognized issue in higher education, including study abroad, and can create uncomfortable or potentially detrimental situations for students.

 Parents who want to help might end up doing too much for their student.
 Often, questions that should be handled by students are being asked by parents.
 This inhibits students' learning and autonomy, and does not allow students to learn how to rely upon themselves, which can create problems both now and especially later when the student is overseas.